shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 3. [VSCode](https://code.visualstudio.com/)
   * Another easy to use editor (from Microsoft).
   * Includes support for things like debugging and syntax highlighting.
-  * Note: Visual Studio Code is different than Visual Studio IDE
+  * Note: VSCode (Visual Studio Code) is different than Visual Studio IDE
 4. [Sublime Text](https://www.sublimetext.com/)
   * Similar to Atom, but better performance and more lightweight
   * Free trials, but there is no free version